 - List of courses taken with that person, if a faculty member

-- Please ask writers to SEE MY TIPS FOR RECOMMENDERS WEBPAGE for great advice on writing recommendations for major scholarships, which are not the same as writing grad school or job application letters.
+- Please ask writers to see the NAU TIPS FOR RECOMMENDERS WEBPAGE for great advice on writing recommendations for major scholarships, which are not the same as writing grad school or job application letters.

-- Please request that recommendation letters and forms, especially for scholarships requiring NAU official nomination, BE SENT TO ME DIRECTLY at Melissa.Riggs@nau.edu well prior to the writer uploading to the scholarship website.
+- Please request that recommendation letters and forms, especially for scholarships requiring NAU official nomination, be sent to the coordinator DIRECTLY at Natl_Scholarships@nau.edu well prior to the writer uploading to the scholarship website.
+This is part of the NAU application process.
 That way I can evaluate your entire package of materials for impact, I can make suggestions if needed, and I receive extra information early to help me write your university endorsement letter.